EU countries delaying, halting vaccinations over delivery shortages | DW | 28.01.2021

 Portuguese officials expect frontline health workers and others who have top priority will all be fully vaccinated by April — two months later than originally planned.

-The Dutch government is also expecting to struggle with staying on track with its vaccination schedule.
+The Dutch government is also expecting to struggle to stay on track with its vaccination schedule.

 The AstraZeneca vaccine curbs, in particular, have put the Netherlands in a tight spot.
 Out of the 11.7 million doses that the Netherlands ordered from AstraZeneca, only 4.5 million are expected to be delivered in March.